Moffran/calibrated_explanations/README.md

 Getting started
 ---------------
-The notebooks folder contains a number of notebooks illustrating different use cases for 'calibrated_explanations'.
+The notebooks folder contains a number of notebooks illustrating different use cases for `calibrated-explanations`.
 The following are commented and should be a good start:
 * [demo_binary_classification](https://github.com/Moffran/calibrated_explanations/blob/main/notebooks/demo_binary_classification.ipynb)
 * [demo_regression](https://github.com/Moffran/calibrated_explanations/blob/main/notebooks/demo_regression.ipynb)

-Let us illustrate how we may use `calibrated_explanations` to generate explanations from a classifier trained on a dataset from
+Let us illustrate how we may use `calibrated-explanations` to generate explanations from a classifier trained on a dataset from
 [www.openml.org](https://www.openml.org), which we first split into a training and a test set using `train_test_split` from [sklearn](https://scikit-learn.org), and then further split the